sutta » mn » Majjhima Nikāya 81

 ‘Atthi, mahārāja, vegaḷiṅgaṁ nāma gāmanigamo.

-‘Great king, there is a market town named Vebhaliṅga,
+‘Great king, there is a village or town named Vebhaliṅga,

 Tattha ghaṭikāro nāma kumbhakāro;